rumberg/rumberg.github.io/_posts/2016-06-27-stack-overflow-snippets-from-joel-s-fireside-chat.markdown

 ---
 published: true
-title: Stack Overflow: Snippets from Joel’s Fireside Chat
+title: Snippets from Joel’s Fireside Chat
 layout: post
 ---
 ## @spolsky sharing one of the key anecdotes of his early career as an entrepreneur